enkidulan/slidelint/docs/checker.rst

  'All' - return me all help messages you have; or list of ids - return me only messages that are in this list if you have some).

- There are help_wrapper in slidelint.utils so you cat use it for help-messages handing or write your own:
+ There are help_wrapper in slidelint.utils so you can use it for help-messages handing, in this case you also can omit msg_info argument:

 ::